App Performance Tournament Wrap Up: Inside Great Online Retail Experiences

-Measures like this one are what drives much of the performance conversation, whether its the data found in Internet Retailer guides, Keynote performance benchmarks, or boardroom presentations from CIOs.
+Measures like this one are what drive much of the performance conversation, whether its the data found in Internet Retailer guides, Keynote performance benchmarks, or boardroom presentations from CIOs.
 They’re easy to understand and easy to gather.

-That means mobile performance, page complexity, and the many other factors lurking behind those performance figures are less often part of the CX discussion (if one if one is happening at all).
+That means mobile performance, page complexity, and the many other factors lurking behind those performance figures are less often part of the CX discussion (if one is happening at all).
 That’s in part why we created the CXi: in an attempt to bring together more of the many facets of user experience that ought to be tracked and optimized in any web business.

 This chart shows where companies land when you consider both our CXi score and pure performance (the standard score).

 - The top half of the chart are the best performers according to typical performance measures.

 - The top left quadrant is fast sites that scored low in the CXi for some reason — be it that mobile experiences were not on par with the desktop in either performance or richness, or that simply there was a lot of extraneous stuff on the pages.

 - The bottom right is companies that have scored highly for the CXi in spite of lower-than-average performance.
 That could be because they had strong scores for mobile and rich user experiences to offset middling performance.